 Bank robbery sprees once brought outlaws Willis and Joe Newton to Gallatin.
 In 1923, the Newtons left Chicago and was headed for Kansas City when they learned about a packing house payroll being aboard a small passenger train leaving St. Joseph.
 This became their third robbery.
 Their fourth was a bank in Gallatin, MO — where one gang member was killed.

-From “The Newton Boys: Portrait of an Outlaw Gang” as told to Claude Stanush and David Middleton.
-State House Press, Austin, TX 1994
+The following account is from “The Newton Boys: Portrait of an Outlaw Gang” as told to Claude Stanush and David Middleton (State House Press, Austin, TX 1994).

 “I don’t know whether we even know or not when we robbed the bank at Gallatin that Jesse James had been there, but it come out in the paper, you know, telling that it had been robbed and that the Jameses had robbed it before that.
 We sure weren’t trying to do some of the same things Jesse and Frank James did.
 We went in there at night and blowed it open.
 They rode in on horseback in the daytime and stuck it up.
 When we get into a daylight robbery, we’re getting out of our line.
 We figured the night was a lot safer.
 It wasn’t so quick and it was a lot more trouble, but it was the safest way.